matthewcavanaugh96/testing-ground/README.md

 # testing-ground
-Testing version control, GitIgnore, and other GitHub features in a self-contained environment that won't affect other projects.
+This is a sandbox to test version control, GitIgnore, and other GitHub features in a self-contained environment that won't affect other projects.